nikan1996/find_population/README.md

 # How I implement it?
 Now I've implemented a simple web API, but the population size will be returned randomly.

+Two endpoints:
+/api/v1/mock/pop_in_area: Return random population.
+/api/v1/pop_in_area: Return real population.
+(Now the data are generated randomly)

 ## Next plan

 - [X] Download high precision geo-population data.
-- [ ] [Working] Parse these data and store them into database such as sqlite, redis or other products.
+- [X] Parse these data and store them into database such as sqlite, redis or other products.
-- [ ] [Working] Find the population whinin an area.
+- [X] Find the population within an area.
 - [ ] Try Geohash/Google s2 to encode spherical geometry.